-Life together as a community of friends, sharing a common ideal and praying and working together on behalf of the Church and the world, is a distinctive feature of the Carmelite contemplative vocation envisaged by Saint Teresa of Avila, foundress of the Carmelite Reform.
+Life together as a community of friends, sharing a common ideal, and praying and working together on behalf of the Church and the world, is a distinctive feature of the Carmelite contemplative vocation as it was first envisaged by Saint Teresa of Avila, foundress of the Carmelite Reform.
 Teresa deliberately sought to moderate the intensity of a purely hermit life by incorporating specific times for relaxation and recreation into the timetable.
 It is this combination of both solitary and communal elements that gives Carmel its special character.

 “In this house all must be friends with each other,